OpenClaw Computer Use vs Manual Workflows

 What I'd Never Automate

-Some tasks I've explicitly chosen NOT to automate:
+Some tasks I've explicitly chosen not to automate after testing them.

 How Manual + Computer Use Combine